jeremybanka/galactic-age-calc/README.md

 ## Description

-Learn how many years you would live if you were born on Mars.
-Spoiler alert: not quite as many!
+Learn how long you would live if you were born on Mars.
+Spoiler alert: not quite as long!

+**Science fact**: That's because Mars years are longer than Earth years.

+Note that one of this application's most killer features is its uncanny ability to estimate its user's species, precise age, and planet of origin.
+If it gets any info wrong, you can reload to give another try or make do with its close approximation of the finer details.

+Make sure you keep your eye on the console!

+**Science Opinion**: 'Dog years' are a ludicrous notion and not real, because 'dog' is an animal species, not a known body orbiting Sol.
+Dogs live 10 Terran years, on average, all known examples having occurred on planet Earth.

 ## Setup/Installation Requirements